airaria/TextBrewer/README.md

 **Note**:

-1. The equivlent model architectures of public models are shown in the brackets.
+1. The equivalent model architectures of public models are shown in the brackets.
 2. When distilling to T4-tiny, NewsQA is used for data augmentation on SQuAD and HotpotQA is used for data augmentation on CoNLL-2003.